 A backhaul shipment has a lower rate than headhauls, yet it still brings in revenue for the return trip and is the more sustainable option.
 Rather than running empty miles as a deadhead, the truck’s return trip is utilized with a shipment.

 How “Empty Miles” or “Shipping Air” Is Costly in Carbon Emissions and Total Carbon Footprint

-In the U.S., about 36% of heavy-duty trucks run empty, which is higher in Asia.
+In the U.S., about 36% of heavy-duty trucks run empty.
 Since transportation and logistics make up more than 20% of greenhouse gas emissions worldwide, it’s essential to consider possible changes.
 Rather than contributing emissions on empty loads, backhaul in trucking offers a simple fix that makes a significant difference.

 7 Tips to Reduce Empty Miles Through Backhaul in Trucking

 Fortunately, it’s possible to turn things around and fully utilize trucks and drivers for both legs of a journey.
 Here are some ways backhaul in trucking is possible:

 Maximize Trailer Utilization

 Use a TMS and Digital Freight Matching Tools

 Advanced shipping technology makes it much easier to match a truck with a shipment.
 For instance, digital freight matching tools allow shippers and carriers to find each other and match up based on the suitable capacity for a shipment.
 The two parties can use these tools to conduct a search or rely on machine learning and automation tools to create matches.